Skip to Content

 What does InsightCloudSec support from AWS?

 As one of the leading public cloud service providers, InsightCloudSec provides broad support for Amazon Web Services (AWS).
-Review the full list of AWS-specific supported services on the AWS Support Reference page.
+Review the full list of AWS-specific supported services in the AWS Commercial Support Reference section.

-InsightCloudSec relies on a process called "harvesting" to pull data from various CSPs.
-Review AWS - Onboarding for details.
+InsightCloudSec relies on a process called “harvesting” to pull data from various CSPs.
+Review Onboard an AWS Cloud Account or Onboard an AWS Organization for details.

 How can I optimize harvesting?